NFDI4ING-TA-GOLO/GOLO_Data_Quality_Metrics/docs/source/FAIR/01_Findable.rst

 F3.
 Reference to identifier
 =========

-metadata clearly and explicitly include the identifier of the data it describes.
+Metadata clearly and explicitly include the identifier of the data it describes.

 In other words, within the metadata, there is a direct and unmistakable indication of the identifier associated with the corresponding dataset.Having the identifier explicitly mentioned in the metadata helps establish a direct connection between the descriptive information (metadata) and the actual data it describes,